BaptisS/oci_waf_nsg_v2/README_v2.md

 > ***Important Note:***
 > If your Web Application sits behind a Load Balancer, Security rules must be applied to your Load Balancer subnet (Security Lists) or to your Load Balancer Network Interfaces (Security Groups).
+>
+> Before running the procedure below, you would need to raise a 'Service Limit Increase Request' in order to create more than 120 Security Rules (Default Limit) in a Network Security Group.

 ***Prerequisites:***